 Known for their painful bites, horse flies are among the notorious pests of horses and other animals.
 You’ll often find them near farms, as they love to feed on the blood of animals and humans.

 If you’re experiencing problems with horseflies on your property, you can easily get rid of them with the natural methods outlined in this article.

 Horse flies are among the largest flies in the world, so they’re pretty easy to spot.
 They can be up to an inch and a quarter long with large bodies .
-They can also be various shades of gray, brown, or black, having huge black or green eyes.
+They can also be various shades of gray, brown, or black, with huge black or green eyes.

 For food, the female loves a good blood meal, while males prefer honeydew and other plant juices.